advice

 Even if you do decide to discontinue a series, I do not want you to feel like it was a waste of time or that you didn’t get anything out of it.
 I especially do not want you to see this as a failure AT ALL.
 Every single writer, even the most popular or successful, has books that just don’t hit.
 And every book is a learning experience.
 Writing those books has improved your writing skills, has made you more aware of the things in your author career that you might have to spend more time/energy/money on, and is going to make your next book and/or series stronger.
 As much as I’ve asked here “is it worth it?” to help you decide whether to continue the series or not, I think there is always something worthwhile in the experience of getting these books out into the world.

 Have you ever discontinued a series?
 What made you decide to?
 (I genuinely want to hear!
-Respond to this email, and let me know!)
+Let me know in the comments!)

 Does your romance writing process need a change?